-During the cardiac rehabilitation activity sessions, the program team will monitor you with an electrocardiograph (ECG) telemetry system that informs them of how you and your heart are reacting and adapting to activity.
-You'll also learn how to take your pulse, determine your exercise intensity and exercise at a level that allows you to receive maximum benefits.
+During the activity sessions, the cardiac rehabilitation program team will monitor the patient with an electrocardiograph (ECG) telemetry unit to inform them how the patient and their heart react and adapt to the activity.
+Patients also learn how to take their pulse, determine their exercise intensity and exercise at a level that allows them maximum benefits.

-For pulmonary rehabilitation activity sessions, the team monitors any shortness of breath you experience while exercising.
-They use a small, noninvasive fingertip pulse oximeter to observe your blood's oxygen level and monitor your heart rate.
-If you rely on oxygen therapy, you'll have ready access to oxygen should you need it.
-Like cardiac rehabilitation, you'll also learn to regulate your exercise intensity to support and improve your health.
+For pulmonary rehabilitation activity sessions, you will be monitored for any shortness of breath during exercise.
+The team uses a small, non-invasive fingertip pulse oximeter to observe your blood's oxygen level and monitor your heart rate.
+For those dependent on oxygen therapy, oxygen will be readily available.

 Those participating in pulmonary rehab will also learn to regulate exercise intensity to support and improve their health.